-Well for starters, you can specialize in a particular area that interests you such as medicine, business, foreign affairs, etc. If you love policy, there are plenty of policy analyst/advisor opportunities.
+For starters, you can specialize in a particular area that interests you, such as medicine, business, foreign affairs, etc. If you love policy, there are plenty of policy analyst/advisor opportunities.
 Most lobbying positions put you in direct contact with many key players in the political sphere, especially politicians on Parliament Hill.
 Can you say network?

-Another added bonus to working for a lobby group is that many offer junior research positions, paid internships and offer paid career development opportunities.
+Another bonus to working for a lobby group is that many offer junior research positions paid internships, and paid career development opportunities.

-Most positions require a Bachelor's degree, a few years experience (usually 4-6 on average) and appropriate work experience in industry, politics or government.
+Most positions require a Bachelor's degree, a few years of experience (usually four to six on average), and appropriate work experience in industry, politics, or government.

-This is a difficult career path to embark on shortly after your political science degree.
-Being an effect consultant requires extensive experience in your related field in order to be taken seriously in the political world.
+This is a challenging career path to embark on shortly after your political science degree.
+An effective consultant requires extensive experience in your related field to be taken seriously in the political world.

-It will be hard work just to find short-term employment and contracts with governments, universities, and NGOs as there is plenty of competition out there, especially in Ottawa.
+Finding short-term employment and contracts with governments, universities, and NGOs will be challenging, as there is plenty of competition, especially in Ottawa.

-If you still decide that ultimately this is the career you wish to develop you will need to work on building an extensive network of contacts, learn a second language and it would be in your best interest to diversify your background by taking a second B.A. or M.A. in another discipline.
+Suppose you still decide that this is the career you wish to develop.
+In that case, you will need to work on building an extensive network of contacts and learning a second language.
+It would be best to diversify your background by taking a second B.A. or M.A. in another discipline.

 Why do I say that?
-The Canadian market for university teachers has been flat for over a decade.
-The supply of tenured teaching positions is far less than the demand.
-It is recommended that only the top 5 to 10 percent should consider an academic career.
-It is likely that you will need to take a limited term or sessional appointments before landing a tenure-track position.
+The Canadian market for university teachers has been flat for over a decade, and the supply of tenured teaching positions is far less than the demand.
+Only the top five to ten percent should consider an academic career.
+You will likely need to take a limited term or sessional appointment before landing a tenure-track position.

 - Apply for every scholarship and award that you are eligible for.
 They help demonstrate your scholarly excellence.

-- Remained focused on your dissertation research, take only one assistantship and one sessional appointment for lecturing and course management skills.
+- Remain focused on your dissertation research, and take only one assistantship and one sessional appointment for lecturing and course management skills.
 Keep outside commitments to a minimum and plan a publication strategy which should include a publication of your dissertation.

-You don't need a Bachelors degree to get a job working on Parliament Hill.
+You don't need a bachelor's degree to get a job working on Parliament Hill.
 However, these are mainly legislative assistant jobs.
-If you want a job on the Hill where you have more seniority and authority you will need a Bachelors degree of some sort and you will require a political party membership in order to work in any MPs office.
+Suppose you want a position on the Hill with more seniority and authority.
+In that case, you will need a bachelor's degree, and you will require a political party membership to work in any MP's office.

-Jobs in any MP office, whether they are in cabinet or just a backbencher are usually separate from the public service.
+Jobs in any MP office, whether in a cabinet or as a backbencher, are usually separate from the public service.
 Employment opportunities are rarely posted publicly.
 Instead, they are circulated via internal email.
-You won't which MP is hiring and for what unless you have access to this email yourself or know someone who can forward you any job openings.
+You won't know which MP is hiring and for what unless you have access to this email or know someone who can forward you any job openings.

-Working in an MPs office is not really considered a career given the unstable nature of government.
-Unless there is a majority, there is no guarantee of job security for any length of time.
-Working on the Hill is however, a very valuable asset to anyone with a political science degree with regard to both the experience and networking opportunities available through that position.
+Working in an MP's office is not considered a career, given the unstable nature of government.
+Unless there is a majority, there is no guarantee of job security at any time.
+Working on the Hill is a very valuable asset to anyone with a political science degree, concerning both the experience and networking opportunities available through that position.
 Such job experience may include; general office duties such as filing and answering phones to research work on specific issues and questions of interest to the MP.
-It may also include constituency work, speech writing, communications, 10 percenters and householders.
+It may consist of constituency work, speech writing, communications, ten percenters, and householders.

-Those who work directly in a Minister's office usually do have a post-secondary degree and relative experience.
+Those who work directly in a Minister's office usually have a post-secondary degree and relative experience.
 These jobs are few and far between and often depend upon who you know.
-Many such positions deal more specifically with policy pertaining to the department that Minister is responsible for, such as Aboriginal Affairs.
-So if you are interested in developing a background in policy and government, working in a Ministers office is a great advantage.
+Many such positions deal more specifically with policy in the Minister's department, such as Aboriginal Affairs.
+So if you are interested in developing a background in policy and government, working in a Minister's office is a great advantage.

 - Get a membership with the political party you identify with.

-- Take advantage of any and all opportunities to network with people that work on the Hill and the politicians themselves.
-This can include constituency BBQs, town hall meetings, or larger networking events such as conventions or conferences by various policy organizations as well.
+- Take advantage of any opportunities to network with people that work on the Hill and the politicians themselves.
+This can include constituency BBQs, town hall meetings, or more significant networking events such as conventions or conferences by various policy organizations.

 - Look for publicly posted job opportunities to work in the office of a political party.
 Many staff members have gone on to work for MPs on the Hill.